-where N is number of Parkinson features, y is actual and ỹ is predicted output.
-TP stand for true positive, TN for true negative, FN for false negative, FP for false positive.
-While precision and recall have been already defined in equation (2) and (4).
+where N is the number of Parkinson’s features and y is the actual and ỹ the predicted output; TP is the true positive, TN the true negative, FN the false negative and FP the false positive, while precision and recall have already been defined in equations (2) and (4).

-The above parameters of the system are calculated by first calculating system deviation to know the error present in the Parkinson disease recognition process.
-The deviation is computed by considering the difference between actual and predicted output.
-The HTSMNN system deviation value is compared with other methods such as the particle swarm optimized neural network (PSNN), particle swarm optimized radial basis neural networks (PSRNN), Genetic algorithm based extreme machine learning network (GAEMNN) and tubu optimized deep neural network (DDNN).
-After computing the above parameters, it has been reported by the Authors that system ensure a MAE equal to 0.284, MSE equal to 0.273 and CA equal to 98.07 %.
+The above system parameters are calculated by first calculating the system deviation to identify the errors present in the Parkinson’s disease recognition process.
+The deviation is computed by considering the difference between the actual and predicted output.
+The HTSMNN system deviation value is compared with other methods, such as particle-swarm-optimised neural networks, particle-swarm-optimised radial basis neural networks, genetic algorithm-based extreme machine-learning networks and tubu-optimised deep neural networks.
+After computing the above parameters, it is reported by the authors that the system ensures an MAE equal to 0.284, an MSE equal to 0.273 and a CA equal to 98.07 %.

-In [63], an IoMT based BMS is presented using deep learning approach named as stress-lysis that is applied to measure the stress level.
-The deep learning system is developed and tested with three different datasets containing Activities of Daily Living (ADL) and physical activities.
-ADL are collected by using accelerometer, humidity and temperature sensors in the wrist-worn.
-Physical activities monitoring dataset is made by collecting 18 different activities of 9 volunteers wearing 3 inertial measurement sensors and a heart rate monitor.
-The system learns the stress level parameter acquired by wrist band from the human body such as skin temperature, heart rate, and sweat during physical activity.
-Authors have done the validation of the proposed solution by analysing the collected dataset using python and Tensorflow.
-The dataset consists of 2000 samples out of which 1334 samples are for training purpose and 667 samples are for testing.
-The results are shown in the form of loss function that demonstrates that the correct classification rate is in the range of 98.3 % to 99.7 %.
+In [63], an IoMT-based BMS is presented using the deep learning approach, called Stress-Lysis, which is used to measure stress levels.
+The deep learning system is developed and tested with three different datasets containing activities of daily living (ADL) and physical activities.
+ADL are collected with an accelerometer and humidity and temperature sensors worn on the wrist.
+A physical-activity monitoring dataset is developed by collecting 18 different activities from nine volunteers wearing three inertial measurement sensors and a heart-rate monitor.
+The system learns the stress-level parameters obtained by the wrist band, such as skin temperature, heart rate and sweat during physical activity.
+The authors have conducted the validation of this proposed solution by analysing the collected dataset using Python and Tensorflow.
+The dataset consists of 2,000 samples, of which 1,334 samples are for training purposes and 667 are for testing.
+The results are displayed in the form of a loss function that demonstrates that the correct classification rate is in the range of 98.3 % to 99.7 %.

-In [9], a seizure detection IoMT system is demonstrated by using a Discrete Wavelet Transform (DWT), Hjorth parameters, and a k-NN classifier.
-This system is based on IoMT device named as Neuro-Thing, which is capable to accurately detect the seizure disease.
-In this method, EEG electrodes are used to acquire EEG signals which contain information of the physiological states of the brain to understand and monitor the brain function.
-These EEG signals are decomposed in sub-bands by using DWT, and then Hjorth parameters are extracted from decomposed signals, which are then classified by using the K-NN method.
-The device is capable to send the information to IoT cloud where it can be accessed by doctors/physicians to take effective decisions about the disease.
-In order to validate the proposed method, Authors have performed system level simulation, implemented in Simulink environment, where DWT and k-NN classifier are developed by user defined functions.
-The IoMT implementation is done using ThingSpeak, that is an open data platform for IoT applications to gather and analyse data in the cloud.
-Also the system is validated by experimental results in which open source EEG data [11] is utilized to validate the classification capability of K-NN model by calculating sensitivity, and specificity as defined in equation (1) and (2), which is found to be around 97.9 % to 100%, respectively .
+In [9], a seizure-detection IoMT system is demonstrated by using a DWT, Hjorth parameters and a K-NN classifier.
+This system is based on an IoMT device called Neuro-Thing, which is capable of accurately detecting seizure-related diseases.
+In this method, EEG electrodes are used to acquire EEG signals, which contain information on the physiological state of the brain to understand and monitor brain function.
+These EEG signals are decomposed in sub-bands using DWT, and then Hjorth parameters are extracted from the decomposed signals, which are classified using the K-NN method.
+The device is capable of sending the information to the IoT cloud, where it can be accessed by doctors/physicians so that they can take effective decisions about the disease.
+In order to validate the proposed method, the authors perform system-level simulations, implemented in a Simulink environment, where DWT and the K-NN classifier are developed by user-defined functions.
+IoMT implementation is done using ThingSpeak, which is an open data platform that enables IoT applications to gather and analyse data in the cloud.
+In addition, the system is validated by experimental results in which open-source EEG data [11] is utilised to validate the classification capability of the K-NN model by calculating sensitivity and specificity, as defined in equations (1) and (2), with results of around 97.9 % to 100 % for both.

-IoMT-BMS for blood sugar diseases
+IoMT BMS for blood sugar disease